ThatGuyJacobee/Elite-Bot-Docs/docs/musicfeature.md

 ![img](../static/img/djtoggle-example.png)

 Next, select a role which you wish to set as your @DJ role.
 This is the role that a user will be required to have in order to use any music command if DJ mode is activated.
-This is done using the "/djrole" command which looks for a role input.
+This is done using the "/dj role" command which looks for a role input.

 ![img](../static/img/djrole-example.png)